 Uncut Sheet of 1960 Fleer Football Cards

-Following is the configuration of an uncut 132-card sheet of 1960 Fleer football cards.
-If you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
+In the diagrams below, if you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized scan.
 (A real uncut sheet would not have lines between the cards--that's an effect of scanning them individually.)

 This table shows the cards on the sheet are numbered.
-The cards in each column are numbered sequentially from top to bottom, but there does not appear to be a pattern to the order of the columns.
+The cards in each column are numbered sequentially from top to bottom, but I do not see a pattern to the order of the columns.
+The cards marked in green have the fewest examples graded PSA 8 or greater, according to PSA's population report.

 |12 Shirkey||79 Grabowsky|